"A Band Named After A Scientific Instrument? That's Cool."

 "I Don't Even Know Anymore."

-Unjustly forgotten in the US of A, overrated by many European 'intellectuals,' Van Der Graaf Generator made a career out of alternating a wonderfully interesting and idiosyncratic brand of prog with music that has made even some prog fans rue the day that Ian McDonald ever penned the first chords of Epitaph.
+Unjustly forgotten in the US of A, overrated by many European 'intellectuals,' Van Der Graaf Generator made a career out of alternating a wonderfully interesting and idiosyncratic brand of prog with music that has made even some prog fans rue the day that Ian McDonald ever penned the first chords of "Epitaph."
 I know of more than a few people, who have nothing against prog rock as a genre and like a lot of it, that consider VDGG the point where their toleration of prog excess and self-indulgence ends, and even if I don't necessarily agree (seeing as this has tended to come after exposure to H to He Who am the Only One, which I consider a minor masterpiece), I can definitely see where they're coming from.
 I enjoy the hell out of this band at times (the parts of their catalogue that I like are some of the songs in my entire collection that I listen to most), but my moments of frustration with the group are just as numerous and absolutely maddening.

-However, for all this tolerance, there is a catch: I tolerate and love these aspects so long as they are an augmentation of and not a replacement for musical creativity.
+However, for all this tolerance, there is a catch: I tolerate and love these aspects so long as they are an augmentation of and not a replacement for traditional musical creativity.
 I know that for many prog fans, memorability is something to be shunned, and that an increase in atmosphere and complexity and impenetrable imagery at the expense of "traditional" music values is greatly desired.
 For somebody like myself, though, for whom prog is only one genre that I enjoy (a genre I enjoy a lot in comparison to some others, but only one genre nonetheless), this is a very shaky approach to prog, and one that (unfortunately) VDGG uses quite a bit.
 I actually have somewhat the same problem with mid-period Jethro Tull - I'm totally in love with them through Thick as a Brick (as well as the Chateau D'Isaster tapes), but from A Passion Play onward, except for some isolated cases, there are far too many stretches of what my ears hear as "prog for the sake of prog" for me to be that enthused.

 So why should I include this band on my site if I'm so irritated by so much about them?
 Because, dagnabbit, even the "bad" periods often have some positives, and the good moments are so stunningly moving and entertaining that it would be a travesty not to devote some of my webspace to them.
 Lead singer/songwriter/lyricist Peter Hammill may not, within the context of this group, have always put his talent to what my ears consider its best use, but that doesn't mean the talent wasn't always there.
 First and foremost, Peter is simply one of the best male vocalists I've ever heard in all of rock music - his range, both in octaves and emotive capabilities, is incredibly wide, giving him the chance to make some lyrics come alive that would simply have no chance in the hands of anybody else.
 He's also, at times, a fantastic lyricist - sometimes he tries a bit too hard to be "shocking" in his imagery (not in a kinky way, but more in a "too academic" way), and sometimes his lyrical fantasies go so over the top that it seems he himself forgets what they're supposed to be about, but the times when he doesn't let himself cross the line are a real pleasure.
 And finally, as much as it bugs me that he uses atmosphere as a replacement for music too often, he is nonetheless extremely gifted in creating said atmospherics, and from that perspective it's not hard for me to see why so many atmospherics buffs go nuts over this band.